Georgia-filmed Movies and Television Shows for Your Watch List

 You’ll find all-time classics filmed in Georgia on this app, including “Forrest Gump,” “Smokey and the Bandit,” “Fried Green Tomatoes,” “Deliverance,” “My Cousin Vinny,” and “In the Heat of the Night.”

-Two Georgia-lensed movies turning 25 this year can be found on this service.
+Two Georgia-lensed movies that were popular in the '90s can be found on this service.
 Take a trip back to 1995 by adding “Now and Then,” starring Christina Ricci, Demi Moore, and Rosie O’Donnell; and “Something to Talk About,” featuring Georgia’s own Julia Roberts, to your watch list.